top of page

 -Kiln-Dried Aspen:

 This type of bedding is highly recommended due to its natural odor and ammonia control.
-It is available in large flake form.
+It is available in flake form.
 It can be replaced roughly every 5-14 days depending on floor space, litter training, depth of bedding, number of rats.
 It can be bought in bulk for $17 at Tractor Supply Company, and cheaper at Walmart.
 I prefer to buy from TSC as I trust them to keep wild rodents with parasites out of their warehouses since they are a feed store.
+Some TSC keep their bedding outside however, go in person and verify it’s stored indoors to ensure no rodent contamination.
 Some sources of Aspen and occasionally the bottom of the bag may be dusty, make sure to get a dust-free brand, or sift out the dust before placing it in the cage.
-If your rats seem irritated by Aspen opt for hemp or Bioactive.
+If your rats seem irritated by Aspen opt for Kiln-dried pine, hemp or Bioactive.
+Aspen creates a weird smell to me personally, so I switched to Kiln-dried pine.

 -Kiln-Dried Pine:

 Pine when not kiln-dried releases phenols which are toxic to rats.
 The long term effects include liver and kidney damage, depressed immune system and respiratory illnesses.
-The kiln-drying process is said to destroy these phenols and supposedly renders the product safe.
-Despite some studies stating that pine is safe when kiln-dried, the AFRMA states that pine and cedar bedding should never be used.
-As an AFRMA breeder, I do not use pine as I don’t want to risk harm upon my rats.
-Some people claim they never had issues with it after years of use.
+The kiln-drying process destroys around 97% of these phenols.
+Recent studies have shown that pine is safe when kiln-dried, and in the US, all animal pine bedding is kiln-dried.
 Kiln-dried pine has natural odor and ammonia control, and is very cheap to purchase.
-I encourage you to do your own research and decide for yourself but aspen is a safer choice.
+Like Aspen, make sure it is dust-free.
+If you are not comfortable with the validity of the kiln-drying process as it may not destroy 100% of phenols, I encourage you to do your own research and decide for yourself what is best.
+Aspen and hemp are safer choices than pine if you are worried about phenols.

 Paper Bedding: